 A delicious flavorful Instant Pot Chili Recipe using with Dry Beans!
 This adaptable recipe can be made with your choice of ground meat or vegan soy crumbles.
 A great way to use up all your pantry ingredients!
-Vegan and Gluten Free adaptable!
+Vegan and Gluten-Free adaptable!
+Serve it up with Zucchini Cornbread!

 A quick and hearty chili with bold rich flavor!
 This recipe calls for dry pinto beans but black beans, and red beans will both work!

-Giving the beans a quick 7 minute pressure cook, replaces the soaking time here and during this first phase, it is the perfect amount of time to prep the rest of the ingredients, allowing the recipe to go quite quickly!
+TIP: Giving the beans a quick 7-minute pressure cook, replaces the soaking time here and during this first phase, it is the perfect amount of time to prep the rest of the ingredients, allowing the recipe to go quite quickly!

 Top the flavorful chili with avocado or sour cream, fresh cilantro, jalapeño and hot sauce if you like extra heat!